bhstark2/latency/outline.md

+* Introducton - Why latency matters
+	* User experience and lag in web browsing, web conferncing, and gaming
+	* How latency impacts UX
 * Definition of Latency
 	* Latency as a property of a network path
 		* Points A & B, and the network path that connects them